FridaySalami/cookbook-chefstore/src/content/recipes/sticky-banana-bread-chocolate-walnuts.md

 ## Why You'll Love This

-It’s rich.
-It’s sticky.
-It hugs your insides.
-This banana bread doesn’t whisper “healthy”—it yells *“Have another slice.”*
+This banana bread doesn’t hold back.
-Dark chocolate melts into the crumb, walnuts add crunch, and the bananas do the heavy lifting on flavour and moisture.
+It’s sticky in the best way.
+Rich from brown sugar and melting chocolate.
+Textured with toasted walnut crunch.
+The bananas carry their weight, sweet, ripe, and bold.
+Giving the loaf a natural depth and softness that stays moist for days.

+There’s no whisper of restraint here.
+Just a bake that feels familiar and luxurious all at once.
+Toast it, eat it warm, wrap it up for later, this loaf is good every time.
+And if you don’t have time to let it cool completely before slicing, well... no one’s judging.

 ## Ingredients

-- 3 overripe bananas (the browner the better)
+- 3 Overripe Bananas
-- 100g Tate & Lyle Soft Light Brown Sugar
+- 100g Soft Light Brown Sugar
-- 2 eggs
+- 2 Eggs
-- 75g unsalted butter, melted (or neutral oil)
+- 75g Unsalted Butter (Melted) or Neutral Oil
-- 1 tsp vanilla extract
+- 1 Teaspoon Vanilla Extract
-- 200g plain flour
+- 200g Plain Flour
-- 1 tsp baking powder
+- 1 Teaspoon Baking Powder
-- ½ tsp bicarbonate of soda
+- 1/2 Teaspoon Bicarbonate of Soda
-- Pinch of salt
+- Pinch of Salt
-- 100g Callebaut 45.4% Dark Chocolate Chunks
+- 100g Dark Chocolate Chunks
-- 50g Buchanan Walnut Pieces, roughly chopped
+- 50g Walnut Pieces

-- Optional: extra banana or sugar for topping
+### Optional Topping

+- 1 Extra Banana
+- Brown Sugar

 ## Instructions

+1. **Preheat and prep**
-1. Preheat oven to 170°C (fan).
-Grease and line a loaf tin.
+   Heat the oven to 170°C. Grease and line a loaf tin with parchment paper.

+2. **Mix the wet ingredients**
-2. In a bowl, mash bananas well.
-Stir in sugar, eggs, melted butter, and vanilla.
+   In a large bowl, mash the bananas until mostly smooth.
+Stir in the sugar, eggs, melted butter, and vanilla until well blended.

+3. **Combine the dry ingredients**
-3. In another bowl, mix flour, baking powder, bicarb, and salt.
+   In a separate bowl, whisk together the flour, baking powder, bicarbonate of soda, and salt.

+4. **Bring the mix together**
-4. Combine wet and dry mixes until just combined—don’t overmix.
+   Pour the dry ingredients into the wet mixture and stir gently until just combined.
+Don’t overmix.

-5. Fold in chocolate chunks and walnuts.
+5. **Fold in the extras**
+   Add the chocolate chunks and walnut pieces, folding them in so they’re evenly distributed.

+6. **Fill the tin**
-6. Pour into tin.
-Top with a halved banana or sprinkle of brown sugar if you like.
+   Pour the batter into the prepared loaf tin.
+Top with a halved banana lengthways or a sprinkle of brown sugar if you like a caramelised finish.

+7. **Bake**
-7. Bake for 50–60 minutes, until golden and a skewer comes out with only a few sticky crumbs.
+   Bake for 50 to 60 minutes.
+The top should be deep golden and a skewer inserted into the middle should come out with only a few sticky crumbs.

-8. Cool slightly before slicing (or don’t—we don’t judge).
+8. **Cool and enjoy**
+   Let the loaf cool in the tin for 10 minutes before lifting out to cool fully.
+Or slice it warm and enjoy with butter while the chocolate is still molten.

 ## Tips

-- Store wrapped at room temp for 2–3 days or freeze slices for later.
+- Store in an airtight container at room temperature for up to 3 days, or freeze individual slices for quick weekday treats.
-- Toast leftovers and spread with butter or cream cheese.
+- Toasted banana bread with salted butter or a smear of cream cheese is next level good.
-- Want it dairy-free?
-Use oil instead of butter and skip the chocolate (or use DF-friendly chunks).
+- Want to make it dairy-free?
+Use oil instead of butter and choose a dairy-free chocolate.

 ## Goes Great With

-- Coffee or a mug of chai
-- Late breakfasts or midnight snacks
-- A slice of peace on a loud day
+- A Mug of Coffee, Chai, or Hot Chocolate
+- Slow Mornings and Cold Afternoons
+- That Craving You Didn’t Know You Had Until Now